THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRYEverything you need to know, from two people who’ve done it.

-If you don’t submit your application within 90 days, your profile will expire.
+If you don’t submit your application within 90 days and you don’t decline the ITA, your profile will expire.
 You’ll have to start over if you’d like to be invited to apply again.

 You’ll need paperwork for yourself and any family members you’re sponsoring.
 We found it was vital that we had already gathered most of these documents before we submitted our Express Entry application:

 - Language test results